 Hard to imagine how many people must have passed through the Schweizertor that now forms an arched gateway between two notable courtyards in the former Hofburg home of the Habsburgs.

-On one side you have the Schweizerhof (now containing the Schatzkammer and the Hofburgkapelle).
-On the other side: the Innere Burghof (now containing the giant monument to Emperor Franz II/I).
+On the other side you have the Innere Burghof, which contains major palace tracts and the giant monument to Emperor Franz II/I).

-The gate made its first appearance in the early 1550s on the orders of Emperor Ferdinand I (1503-1564).
-His name appears on the inscription above the front, where the Roman numerals there (and on the reverse side) suggest 1552-1553 as the date of construction.
+The gate went up in the early 1550s on the orders of Emperor Ferdinand I (1503-1564).
+His name appears on the inscription above the front, and Roman numerals suggest 1552-1553 as the date of construction.

 (Close up of the crest and inscription)